 And here’s some really great news for those who want to boost their exercise performance with coffee: Studies show that caffeine can help you train longer and harder.
 So, a cup of coffee on the way to the gym?
 Not a bad way to get started.
 The FDA suggests healthy adults limit their intake to 400 mg per day (which is equivalent to about four or five cups of coffee).

 One downside to coffee?
 Adding cream and sugar can rack up the calories fast.
 Cut back without giving your taste buds a shock by gradually decreasing the sweet stuff.
 Add half a packet of sugar instead of the entire thing.
 The following week, skip it altogether.
 Instead of cream, try whole milk then switch to skim.
-You’ll let your taste buds slowly adjust to the healthier cup of Joe.
+That’ll let your taste buds slowly adjust to the healthier cup of Joe.

 4. Make Your Tea Green

 If you’re already drinking this healthy beverage, might as well make it green.
 Why?
-Although all teas – green, black, white, oolong – have health benefits, green is king.
-“Hot or iced, it’s an excellent way to hydrate and boost anti-oxidant intake,” says registered dietitian and exercise physiologist Samantha Heller.
+Although all teas — green, black, white, oolong — have health benefits, green is king.
+“Hot or iced, it’s an excellent way to hydrate and boost antioxidant intake,” says registered dietitian and exercise physiologist Samantha Heller.
 But beware of the pre-sweetened teas, which are very high in sugar content, she warns.

 All teas come from leaves of the same plant, Camellia sinensis.
 The difference is in the way the leaves are processed, which accounts for the difference in health benefits.
-In green tea, the leaves are wilted and steamed, processed immediately after picking, which accounts for the difference in the final photochemical balance, and gives green tea its health-boosting catechins.
+In green tea, the leaves are wilted and steamed, and processed immediately after picking, which accounts for the difference in the final phytochemical balance, and gives green tea its health-boosting catechins.

 5. Drink All The Water